|Teoria||6||I semestre||Adolfo Speghini|

-The course provides the fundamental concepts of General Chemistry and some basics of Inorganic Chemistry.
+The aim of the course is to acquire the main concepts of General Chemistry and some notions of Inorganic Chemistry.
 In particular:

-- concepts and methods for predicting qualitative and quantitative changes of intensive and extensive properties of chemical systems in transformation.
+- concepts and methods to qualitatively and quantitatively predict the variations of the intensive and extensive properties of chemical systems in evolution.

 Numerical exercises integrate the knowledge acquired by the student in the theoretical part of the Course, in order to to teach the student how to solve problems of chemical interest.